Text original

 - Assess the patient's nutritional status.

-- Knowing how to plan the dietary and nutritional intervention according to different pathologies.
+- Know how to plan dietary and nutritional intervention according to different pathologies.

 - Evaluate the dietary intervention and plan the patient's follow-up and discharge.